 If you’re a licensed kinship caregiver providing formal kinship care with SCDSS involvement, you can receive monthly board payments.
 This money must be used to pay for expenses that come with taking care of the child in kinship care.

 Sometimes, kinship caregivers need financial help to feed new children in their household.
-If you’re not used to having a baby in the house, you may also need advice on what to feed that child.
+If caregivers are not used to having a baby in the house, they may also need advice on what to feed the child (ren) being cared for.

 - Supplemental Nutrition Assistance Program (SNAP) -You may know SNAP by its old name, food stamps.
 SNAP is based on income and household size and helps individuals and families in need buy food.
 The child in kinship care can count as a household member even though you don’t have legal custody of them.
 Apply with your local SCDSS office or online.
 SC Thrive can also help with SNAP applications.